garrandall/popular-music-data/tracks/stop-trying-to-be-god-travis-scott.md

 It's never love, no matter what you try
 Still can see it comin' down your eyes

-'Cause they did not create commandments (ooh ooh)
+'Cause they did not create commandments (ohooh
-When you hustle, always make it fancy (ooh ooh)
+When you hustle, always make it fancy (ohooh
-The signal's far from what you can be (ooh ooh)
+The signal's far from what you can be (ohooh
 'Cause air traffic controls the landing
 Yeah, yeah yeah yeah

-(Hmm hmm) stop tryna be God (hmm hmm, hmm hmm)
+(Hm hm) stop tryna be God (hm hm, hm hm)
-(Hmm hmm) stop tryna be God
+(Hm hm) stop tryna be God
-(Hmm hmm) that's not who you are
+(Hm hm) that's not who you are
-(Hmm hmm) stop tryna be God
+(Hm hm) stop tryna be God
-(Hmm hmm) that's just not your job
+(Hm hm) that's just not your job
-(Hmm hmm) stop tryna be God, God
+(Hm hm) stop tryna be God, God

 Stop tryna play God almighty